d3x41/documentation-dev/md/tools/packages.md

 Forked to define kaisen-theme by default for Plymouth.

 ### partman-btrfs
-Forked to create BTRFS subvolumes
+Forked to automatically create BTRFS subvolumes.

 ### simple-cdd
 Forked to add kaisen profile.
 The kaisen profile add a custom preseed for NETINST ISO,